 The knees contain some of the most important joints within the body – they allow us to move from one location to another.
 Without these joints, walking would not be possible, and when these joints develop problems, walking and movement can not only become more difficult and uncomfortable but also painful.
 Gonarthrosis, a term often used to describe arthrosis of the knee, is one of the leading problems that cause disability in the entire world.
 You may also know the condition of knee osteoarthritis.
 The condition causes the breakdown of cartilage contained within the knee and can lead to a number of unpleasant symptoms.

 One of the most unfortunate facts to learn for patients diagnosed with gonarthrosis is that the condition does not have any cure, at least not at the moment.
-This, however, does not mean patients affected by the condition needs to live with the discomfort and pain.
+This, however, does not mean patients affected by the condition need to live with the discomfort and pain.
 Treatments are available to help alleviate pain, inflammation and discomfort, as well as to improve joint mobility.
 Bioresonance therapy can also be used as an additional option to further assist with reducing the severity of the symptoms and to provide an improvement in overall flexibility and functioning of the knee joint.

 Symptoms Of Gonarthrosis